Bowling Green Falcons football: Early history (1919–1967)

-The Falcons struggled in their initial seasons as a member of the OAC, when the team recorded a losing record in three straight seasons from 1933–35.
+The Falcons struggled in their initial seasons as a member of the OAC, when the team recorded a losing record in three straight seasons from 1933 to 1935.
 The first winning record came in 1936 when the Falcons finished the season with a record of 4–2–3.
 In 1937, University Stadium was dedicated as the team's home stadium.
 The venue was located in the northeast part of campus and replaced the field and wooden bleachers with a larger capacity, permanent structure with the aid of Federal funding part of the Works Progress Administration.
 The new stadium did not provide much home field advantage, with BG only recording two home wins and ending the season 3–4–1.
 One of the team's best seasons in the OAC came in 1939 when BG finished with a record of 6–1–1.
 The Falcons came within a point of an undefeated season, their only loss to Capital by the score of 7–6.
 Robert Whittaker became head coach in 1941 and guided the Falcons to their best record as a member of the Ohio Athletic Conference when the team outscored opponents by a combined score of 173–40 and recorded a 7–1–1 overall record; and finished as one of four undefeated teams in conference play with a conference record of 4–0–1, along with Case Institute of Technology, Ohio Northern and Toledo.
 From 1942 until 1952 The team played independent of a conference affiliation until the university joined the Mid-American Conference (MAC).
 The highlight of BG's independent years came in 1948 when the Falcons went 8–0–1.
 The only blemish on the season came at the hands of John Carroll, when the teams battled to tie score of 13–13.
 Bowling Green had initial success in the new conference and finished with a record of 7–2 in the 1952 season.

 The only losses on the season to Miami (OH) and Ohio.
 The success of the first MAC season was short-lived with Bowling Green only winning 3 games over the next two seasons; and in 1955, Doyt Perry replaced Whittaker as head coach.